nhsuk/nhsuk-service-manual-community-backlog/docs/README.md

 ## Maintaining the backlog

-The [the service manual team](https://service-manual.nhs.uk/service-manual-team) maintains the community backlog and labels, manages or closes all GitHub issues.
+The [service manual team](https://service-manual.nhs.uk/service-manual-team) maintains the community backlog and labels, manages or closes all GitHub issues.

 ## Support